Pokemon Winds and Waves: Everything we know about the next Pokemon game so far

 Pokemon Winds and Waves gameplay

-From what we've seen so far, it's unclear if Pokemon Winds and Waves will have real-time battles like Pokemon Legends: Z-A introduced, or if we'll be going back to turn-based affairs.
-We've also learnt that the game will be open world.
+From what we've seen so far, it's unclear if Pokemon Winds and Waves will have real-time battles like Pokemon Legends: Z-A. or if we'll be going back to classic turn-based affairs.
+We do know that the next games will be open world.
 Given the Switch 2's hardware, an open world experience is very doable, and is something that I personally loved about Pokemon Scarlet and Violet.
 So, yeah, I'm very pleased about this news.

 What are the Pokemon Winds and Waves starters?